PixelBotGeneralAccess/Pixel-bots-ANU/README.md

 ## What's New
 * A [feedback review document](https://docs.google.com/document/d/1QRJ71fKhrbq_FRoYCzNYwjhC019ROj1h7DqxBQ1voTM/edit?usp=sharing) (click on link to view) summarizing all the feedback we have received and actions taken to address them.
 * Click on the links to view our most up to date [system requirement document V2.2](https://drive.google.com/file/d/1BdE4NJYw_VHYLdE_leM8fVlNHti82AZr/view?usp=sharing) and [system architecture document V3.2](https://drive.google.com/file/d/13vrHZaMsPBPYOs5jhmwqjvHBo2PcoQX1/view?usp=sharing).
-We will discuss the details of these documents with our client on 3th May.
+We have discussed the details of these documents with our clients.
 * All developments for the requirements for Semester 1 in [system requirement document](https://drive.google.com/file/d/1BdE4NJYw_VHYLdE_leM8fVlNHti82AZr/view?usp=sharing) are completed, including a functional user interface, AI path-finding algorithm based on A-star search and simulation.
 * The [IP agreement](https://drive.google.com/drive/folders/1K_wjbPWELDtDg3B26GemB0hK_mUW_s09) has been signed with the client and ANU.
 * After much research and collaboration with the output team, we decided to choose Bluetooth as the communication tool between the software and hardware part of the system.
 Relevant [research documents](https://docs.google.com/document/d/1Xd52FfzE8CCT6KR1VAp7FKMdvjWYmW6_B3Rt2MJbEb8/edit) and the [decision making document](https://docs.google.com/document/d/1ARAgpPJOfbf2vyUxEX8S8rMJWUe8ctFvwgx6kJ2IHx4/edit) are available via the link.
+* Handover document is ready in this folder [here](https://drive.google.com/drive/folders/1q34sMAMwYGskBlDQ8Hu0JiWgyiDqJrzH).
 * Testing and validation of the system has been carried out.
-A report summarising the methods and resulting is coming out soon.
-* We are now in the process of preparing our handover document.
+This will be included in the next version of system architecture document (coming very soon!)